JGRennison/OpenTTD-patches/README.md

   * Auto separation: Fix handling of non-station orders (e.g. waypoints and depots).
 Add a company setting to scale vehicle lateness adjustments.
 No longer set vehicle lateness to 0 if separation fails, instead leave it as it was.
   * Timetable GUI: Allow clearing of timetable time fields which are at 0.
 Allow explicitly setting timetable time fields to 0 without clearing them.
   * Add a company setting to enable automatic timetabling for new vehicles.
-  * Allow changing the timetabled waiting time for all of a vehicle's orders at once.
+  * Allow changing/clearing the timetabled waiting time and max speed of all of a vehicle's orders at once.

 * Vehicle repair cost: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=45642)